About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 Swiss Meringue Buttercream

-- Egg white – Don’t throw away those yolks!
+- Egg whites – Don’t throw away those yolks!
 Egg yolks will keep in the refrigerator for up to 3 days and can be used in ice cream, custard, mayonnaise, or carbonara.

 - Butter – Unsalted butter.